-An autumnal tradition, Apple’s yearly iPhone unveiling has retained its position as one of the most sought-after new releases—nevermind the $699 starting price tag for the smallest phone with the least available storage.
+While many things feel different than they did 12 months ago, Apple’s yearly iPhone reimagining has retained its position as one of the most sought-after new releases—nevermind the $699 starting price tag for the smallest phone with the least available storage.

 We may spend a lot of our free time on the phone, but do the ends justify the means?
 Frankly, many people are better off avoiding the annual hype train in favor of a more budget-friendly approach.

-If you already have a pre-ordered iPhone 12 on the way, don’t take any of this personally.
+If you already have an iPhone 12 at home, don’t take any of this personally.
 Lifestyle Apple users and well-researched tech geeks know what they like and what they need, but the rest of us might benefit from a bit of added perspective.
 Before you sign up for a long contract or dip into your savings, it’s important to be certain the iPhone 12 is right for you.

 12 Things to Consider Before Purchasing an iPhone 12